ampproject/amphtml/ads/sogouad.md

 ## Configuration

+For details on the configuration semantics, please contact the ad network or refer to their documentation.

 Responsive mode:

-- `data-slot` slot id of sogou ads
+- `data-slot`: slot id of Sogou ads
-- `data-w` always be 20
+- `data-w`: always be 20
-- `data-h` slot's height info from sogou ads
+- `data-h`: slot's height info from Sogou ads

 Fixed-height mode:

-- `data-slot` slot id of sogou ads
+- `data-slot`: slot id of Sogou ads
-- `data-w` always be 100%
+- `data-w`: always be 100%
-- `data-h` slot's height info from sogou ads
+- `data-h` slot's height info from Sogou ads